TheKing0x9/cuteness-overload/README.md

 This game could not be possible without

 - The art from 0x72
-- The music from Strofe
+- The music from Superpowers assets pack
-- The sfx from Chiptone
-- Rendercam from Ross Grams
-- Monarch and Gooey from Bjorn Ritzl
+- Monarch and Orthographic from Bjorn Ritzl
 - And last but not the least, [Defold](https://defold.com) from the awesome Defold Team.